60th Air Defense Artillery Regiment

 The 60th Air Defense Artillery Regiment is an air defense unit of the United States Army.

 History

 World War I

 The regiment was constituted on 23 December 1917 in the Regular Army as the 60th Artillery, Coast Artillery Corps and organized at Fort Monroe, Virginia, comprising Regular Army companies and National Guard companies from Virginia and the District of Columbia.
 The regiment was sent to France to fight with the American Expeditionary Forces on the Western Front in World War I, participating in the Battle of Saint-Mihiel and the Meuse-Argonne Offensive armed with 24 155 mm GPF guns.
+One of the leaders of the artillery was Colonel Elmer J.Wallace.
+Almost six weeks into the Meuse-Argonne Offensive, he was badly wounded by gunshot and later died in hospital.
+He is notably the only colonel part of the Coast Artillery Corps during WW1 that was killed in battle.
 It was demobilized on 24 February 1919 at Fort Washington, with its National Guard companies reverting to state control.

 Interwar period and World War II

 The regiment was reconstituted on 26 October 1922 in the Regular Army as the 60th Artillery Battalion, Antiaircraft and organized at Fort Crockett, Texas.
 It was expanded, reorganized, and redesignated as the 60th Coast Artillery, with 1st Battalion organized at Fort William McKinley in Manila, Philippine Islands.
 The regimental headquarters was activated at the fort on 31 August 1925, with the 1st Battalion, without Batteries A and B, being simultaneously inactivated, and Battery E activated at the fort.
 On 1 April 1929, 1st Battalion and Battery F were activated at Fort Mills on Corregidor.
 The rest of the regiment was activated at Fort Mills on 30 May 1941.

 It was part of USAFFE's Harbor Defenses of Manila and Subic Bays, under the Philippine Coast Artillery Command.
 The 60th was to provide air defense over Manila Bay and the southern tip of the Bataan Peninsula, and was equipped with 3-inch guns (an older model with a vertical range of 8,200 m), 37mm Guns, .50-caliber machine guns, and 60 in Sperry searchlights.
 A battery, with a platoon of searchlights, was located at Fort Wint, in Subic Bay.
 Following the Attack on Pearl Harbor on 7 December of that year, the Japanese invaded the Philippines.
 The regiment served in the Battle of Bataan and the Battle of Corregidor, and surrendered to the Japanese at the end of the latter on 6 May 1942.
 However, the 60th was not officially inactivated until 2 April 1946.